Waterparks (band): 2022–2024: Intellectual Property and standalone singles

+2025–present: Jinx

 On July 3, 2025, the band announced that they had signed a record deal with BMG.
 Along with the renouncement, the band started teasing new music.
 On July 11, it was announced that the single, "Red Guitar", would be released on July 18.
 The song's official music video was released on July 31, directed by Awsten Knight himself.
 On September 19, 2025, the band released the single, "If Lyrics Were Confidential", alongside a music video.
 On November 14, 2025, the band released the single, "Any Minute Now".
+On January 27, 2026, the band released a standalone single, "ICE", to support protests against ICE violence in the United States throughout the month.
+On April 17, 2026, Waterparks announced their sixth studio album, Jinx, released through BMG on July 24, 2026.
+The announcement was accompanied by the release of the album's fourth single, "Prowler".
+The album's fifth single, "Better Than Therapy", was released on June 26, 2026.

 Musical style and influences

 Waterparks' musical style has been mainly described as pop-punk, pop rock, electropop, alternative rock, hyperpop, hip hop, alternative pop, electronic rock, emo, neon pop, and power pop.
 (Note: Musical styles: